my résumé

 I have worked in multiple industries and roles since my very first job shredding paper at a medical billing company at 14 years old.
 Each one, yes even shredding, contributed to who I am as a designer and product person today.

-Take a look at my half résumé, half journal entry timeline to hear my experiences and learnings and get a better sense of who I am as a person and product designer.
+Take a look at my half résumé, half journal entry timeline to hear my experiences and learnings and get a better sense of who I am as a professional and as a person.

 2009 to 2013